gmr/rabbitpy/docs/index.rst

 Version History
 ---------------
+- 0.16.0: Fix an issue with no_ack=True consumer cancellation, exchange and queue unbinding and add wait on the SOCKET_OPENED event when connecting.
 - 0.15.1: Fix an issue with Python 3 IO write trigger
 - 0.15.0: Change default durability for Exchange and Queue to False, Fix a SSL connection issue
 - 0.14.2: Fix an issue when IPv6 is the default protocol for the box rabbitpy is being used on